Overcoming Disadvantages of Cloud Computing

 Cloud Security Threats

-Public cloud threats continue to grow as more organizations make the move to public cloud platforms such as Azure, AWS or Google.
-The majority of breaches are due to misconfigurations of the cloud platform.
+Public cloud security threats continue to grow as more organizations make the move to public cloud platforms such as Azure, AWS or Google.
+The majority of breaches are due to misconfigurations in the cloud platform.
 Azure for instance, provides best practices on configuring all workloads based on each individual workload.

 Microsoft 365 has been one of the most hacked sites in the world over the years.
 Since it is a public website, bad actors have been trying to gain access to users email by using username/passwords they purchase on the Dark Web.
-By following best practices such as enabling MFA and using separate passwords for all online accounts per person can help keep accounts secure.
-The public cloud works the same way.
+By following best practices, such as enabling MFA and using separate passwords for all online accounts per person, the security limitations of cloud computing can be overcome.

 By leveraging Centre’s Cloud Detection and Response (CDR) service will provide visibility as new workloads are added, CDR will advise if they are configured against best practices so the workloads can be properly secured.
 This feature is in addition to threat hunting capabilities in CDR.